Ruta do Mar: linking the Camino del Norte and Camino Inglés

-Dave Whitson describes a newly recovered pilgrimage route in northwestern Spain that offers a stunning coastal connection between the Camino del Norte and the Camino Inglés.
+Dave Whitson describes a pilgrimage route in northwestern Spain that offers a stunning coastal connection between the Camino del Norte and the Camino Inglés.
 Featuring soft, sandy beaches, dramatic cliffs, expansive solitude, traditional fishing villages and sacred shrines, this is a variant that leads through some of Galicia’s most memorable landscapes.

 I suspect that any pilgrim who has trekked one of the northern variants of Spain’s Camino de Santiago has, at some point, stared at the map of Galician caminos and wondered: why isn’t there a route linking Ribadeo, the last coastal stop on the Camino del Norte, with Ferrol, the starting point of the Camino Inglés?
 Instead of cutting inland and rejoining the more-famous Camino Francés for the final approach to Santiago, a coastal approach would keep pilgrims well off the beaten path, all the way through to the Praza do Obradoiro in Compostela.